kiaganz/Contact-Amsterdam-Internship/README.md

-# Amsterdam project (Space and rental machine at Contact makerspace)
+# Amsterdam project - Safia Malvarosa
+(Space and rental machine at Contact makerspace)

 such experiments and tests with different machines and programms.
 Contact makerspace